 It could tamp down a bit on the legions of haters and trolls that target the closed code and corporate monolithic behavior of Microsoft mercilessly.

 With a completely free and open operating system to build on and redistribute, the app developers and IT would come like bees to honey.

 Then Microsoft could become the cloud platform company they probably need to focus on being, offering PaaS highly secure virtual windows appliances targeting vertical segments they already serve aka education, finance, back office, etc.

 Because, as I see it, for the first time Windows is really on the verge of being completely commoditized.
 Linux was borne of this pent up frustration by the “Wintel duopoly” as it was quaintly called back then…

 Now, Android is free and open source, and Mac OSX is also FREE.

-I believe this plan to open source Windows should have been put in motion in secret 5 years ago when the hooks into Office still mattered, then launched publicly as a part of the Windows 8 launch.
+I believe this plan to open source Windows should have been put in motion in secret 5 years ago when the hooks into Office still pulled weight, then launched publicly as a part of the Windows 8 launch.

 20 years later, it is time to recognize a good run, and reboot into a new, less glamorous role.
 Basically, Windows has been commoditized Microsoft, deal with it!